D0nni387/The-Quiz-Hub/README.md

 ### Select Difficulty

-For younger users or for people wanting a lesser or harder challenge the user is given the option to select a difficulty of questions from either Easy, Medium or Hard
+For younger users or for people wanting a lesser or harder challenge the user is given the option to select a difficulty of questions from either Easy, Medium or Hard.

 ### Select Number Of Questions

 As people may want a longer game or shorter game the user is presented with the option to select the amount of questions the app will provide them.

+### Sweet Alert

+When the user selects an answers the user is presented with a popup to give the outcome of their answer, this was initially handled through CSS classes however Sweet Alert offered a much better experience for the user.

+### Full Playable Quiz To Users Choice

+With the implimentation of all of the above features, this allows the user to have a customised quiz to their choice

 ---